 12. United States of America

+The US won’t make it to many people’s lists of countries with the best food and I can understand why.
 When you think of American food, the first things that comes to mind are hamburgers, hot dogs, and apple pie.
 Not exactly the most exciting of choices but that doesn’t mean the US doesn’t deserve to be on this list.

 The fact is, anyone who’s been there knows that the food in America is amazing.
 The US is a melting pot of cultures so they don’t have as clearly defined a cuisine as other countries on this list.
 American cuisine is basically fusion cuisine that’s taken food from other cultures and made it their own.